 One of the biggest problems with Parkinson’s patients is that they freeze while walking.
-This problem is more common in those who are at their advanced stage of Parkinson’s disease.
+This problem is more common in patients with the advanced stage of Parkinson’s disease.
 Freezing of gait restrains the patients from moving and can increase their risk for falls and injury.

 1. U-step 2 Walking Stabilizer

-This Medicare-approved walker comes with some great built-in features for maximum support and smooth walk, making it the most suitable walking aid for Parkinson’s patients.
+This Medicare-approved walker comes with some great built-in features for maximum support and smooth walking, making it the most suitable walking aid for Parkinson’s patients.
 The walker has the ability to project a bright red laser line on the path.
-This laser line provides a visual cue that allows a patient to move forward without encounter the freezing episodes.
+This laser line provides a visual cue that allows a patient to move forward without encountering freezing episodes.

-Other features that make it stand apart from other walkers include its stable and secure frame design, innovative braking system, smallest turning cycle, smooth drive, comfortable padded seat, and the option of attachable accessories.
+Other features that distinguish it from other walkers include its stable and secure frame design, innovative braking system, smallest turning cycle, smooth drive, comfortable padded seat, and the option of attachable accessories.

 - Laser line cueing feature

 - Expensive product

 For more details about U-Step 2 walking stabilizer, please read our latest review post on this walker by clicking here.